 The image is not shot right away after you press the shutter button.
 Instead, shooting starts after the preset time elapses.
-The AF Assist/Self-timer Lamp flashes while the countdown is being performed.
+The self-timer lamp flashes while the countdown is being performed.

-You can interrupt an ongoing self-timer countdown by fully pressing the shutter button while the AF Assist/Selftimer Lamp is flashing red.
+You can interrupt an ongoing self-timer countdown by fully pressing the shutter button while the self-timer lamp is flashing red.

 - The indicator "1sec" appears on the monitor screen between Triple Self-timer shots.
-How long it takes for the camera to get ready to shoot again after it shoots an image depends on the image size and quality settings, whether or not a memory card is loaded in the camera, and the flash charge condition. - No self-timer operation can be performed when recording with the any of the following settings. - Normal-speed Continuous Shutter, High-speed Continuous Shutter - "Layout" or "Auto Framing" BEST SHOT sample scene selected - "[k] Tracking" selected for "AF Area" - The Triple Self-timer cannot be used when performing the following recording operations. - Recording with certain BEST SHOT scenes (Business Cards and Documents, Whiteboard, etc., Old Photo) - Recording with Flash Continuous Shutter
+How long it takes for the camera to get ready to shoot again after it shoots an image depends on the image size and quality settings, whether or not a memory card is loaded in the camera, and the flash charge condition. - You cannot use the any self-timer to shoot with continuous shutter mode. - The Triple Self-timer cannot be used when performing the following recording operations. - Recording with certain BEST SHOT scenes (Business Cards and Documents, Whiteboard, etc., Old Photo, Movie)